polienko/desktop-pinned-notes/README.md

 ## Python pinned notes

-- scrollbar to change transparency of the window
+- slider to change transparency of the window
 - stores your notes in notes.txt
 - stores the settings in settings.json (position of window, transparency)